TheSilvered/nest/docs/c_api/c_api-format.md

 **Description:**

-Prints a formatted string to a Nest file object.
+Print a formatted string to a Nest file object.
 The format specifier works like that of C's [`printf`](https://man7.org/linux/man-pages/man3/printf.3.html).

 **Parameters:**